davidahouse/stampede-app/README.md

 ## stampede-app

-A iOS client for the Stampede Continous Automation system.
+A iOS client for the Stampede Continuous Automation system.

 Built with SwiftUI